filipebodas/DataWithDanny_SQL/serious_sql/DataExploration/DataExploration.md

   FROM
     logs_counts
   WHERE
     frequency > 1
-  --filters the logs that are duplicates before grouped them and sum their frequency GROUP BY
+  GROUP BY
     id
   ORDER BY
     nr_logs DESC
   LIMIT 1
   )

-/*
-Aggregate by log_date excluding the id with most duplicated logs */
+/* Finally, we sum the frequencies by log_date and exclude the id founded in the previous CTE  */

 SELECT
   log_date,
   SUM (frequency) AS nr_logs